Bounty of the Sea Festival

 A celebration of seafood and fishing

-The Bounty of the Sea festival is an annual celebration of Nereus, Lord of Water, held in Port Haven.
+The Bounty of the Sea festival is an annual celebration of Nereus, Monarch of Water, held in Port Haven.
 This ten day festival attracts people from all over Serukis, both for religious reasons and for the sheer variety of seafood available during the celebration.

 History

-Port Haven is the capital city of the Lordship of the High Lord Vaifale, whose patron Lord is Nereus.
+Port Haven is the capital city of the Lordship of the High Lord Vaifale, whose patron Monarch is Nereus.
 Almost as a consequence of this, Port Haven grew into Serukis's biggest port and fishing hub.
 Originally, the Bounty of the Sea festival was a celebration of the end of the major fishing season as a way to give thanks to Nereus for keeping the fishermen safe for another year.
 The festival is traditionally held in mid-autumn, when most fishermen returned home to the city for the winter.
 As the years have gone by, the festival has also become a celebration of the food that comes from the sea.
 Whilst religion still plays a major part in the festival, whole streets become markets and a party atmosphere descends over the whole city.

 Religious Rites